By: Marilyn L. Davis

 If you’re still with me, thank you and congratulations.

-You have exceeded the average attention span and finished the post.
+You have exceeded the average attention span and finished the post; now share it with your friends.

 Two Drops of Ink: The Literary Home for Collaborative Writing